Structure of a Leo Program

 Mappings

-A mapping is declared as mapping {name}: {key-type} => {value-type}
+A mapping is declared as mapping {name}: {key-type} => {value-type}.

-Mappings are stored on chain.
+Mappings contain key-value pairs and are stored on chain.

 // On-chain storage of an `account` mapping,